-Please contact our law office as soon as possible.
+Please contact our San Diego domestic violence lawyer as soon as possible.
 We can even help gain your release from custody if you are still incarcerated.
-Contact San Diego Criminal Defense Firm George H. Ramos, Jr. & Associates today.
+Contact George H. Ramos, Jr. & Associates today.

 The Upper Hand in Domestic Violence Defense

 George H. Ramos, Jr.’s position as a former domestic violence prosecutor provides unparalleled insight, advantages, and resourceful contacts that can directly improve the outcome of your case.

 As your San Diego domestic violence attorney, he devotes his extensive experience and background to strengthen your case.
 Having been on the other side as a prosecutor, he has firsthand knowledge of how your prosecutor will prosecute and pursue a conviction against you.
 He will aggressively defend you by exploiting weaknesses in prosecutorial strategy; suppression of victim statements at the scene, including the 911 call; inadmissibility of evidence, including photos and descriptions of alleged prior abuse; thorough cross-examination of the responding officers and assigned detective; and finally, through his weaving of all the above in a cohesive manner to demonstrate the prosecutor’s inability to prove your guilt beyond a reasonable doubt.

 Protecting You & Your Rights is Our #1 Priority

 Most domestic violence cases consist of at least two vastly different accounts of what actually led to the 911 call and resulted in your arrest – the accuser and yours.
 When you hire our law office to defend you, we gather the following evidence in your defense: